 Open Tools > Options > HTTPS and disable Capturing HTTPS Connects.

-Close Fiddler and install BouncyCastle (CertMaker.dll) from here. – this will add CertMaker.dll in your Fiddler installation, and it will change the way certificates are generated.
-With this option, Fiddler will use only one root certificate and will not generate intermediate certificates for each option.
+Close Fiddler Classic and install BouncyCastle (CertMaker.dll) from here. – this will add CertMaker.dll in your Fiddler installation, changing the way certificates are generated.
+With this option, Fiddler Classic will use only one root certificate and will not generate intermediate certificates for each option.